 External links: Most of the time when we think of over-optimized external links, we think of exact match anchor text links that have bought (not earned).
 But there are other ways that this mass creation of spammy links can occur.
 This include:

 - Press Release Syndication

 - Article Scraping

 - Article Spinning

-Your Information Architecture Is Confusing
+Your Website Architecture Is Confusing